Submission Guidelines & Templates

 Keywords

-Three to five keywords (words or expressions) that capture the essence of your paper should be listed in decreasing order of importance, ensuring consistency with the title and the abstract of the article.
+Please provide three to five keywords or key phrases that capture the essence of the paper, listed in decreasing order of importance.
+Keywords should be consistent with the title and abstract and should help readers identify the topic of the manuscript clearly.

 JEL Classification

-The article should follow the Journal of Economic Literature classification system (JEL), in one or several categories (minimum 2 JEL codes).
+Manuscripts should follow the Journal of Economic Literature (JEL) classification system and include minimum 2 JEL codes.

 Introduction